 With the increasing acceptance of FOA certifications, many experienced field technicians find themselves being required to have a CFOT® certification for employment, bidding on and/or working on a project.
 These are generally not people who would need to take a traditional CFOT course.

 FOA’s “Work To Cert” Program makes it easier for experienced fiber techs to qualify for the FOA certification.
-Qualifying experience in the industry of at least two years minimum is required.
+At least two years of recent relevant experience in the fiber optic industry is required.

 FOA Renewal Policy And Certification Renewal Procedures